nadhiiw/Artist-/README.md

 # Artist-
-Use CRUD to create method for the sterilization and deserialize
+challenge is focused on adding Object Serialization to our OOP projects and utilizing git.